 - The nature of the copyrighted material or work – Is the work factual or creative/fictional?

 - The amount and substantiality of use in relation to the whole

 - The effect on the potential market for or value of the work – Is it a substitute for demand for the work?

 - Scènes à Faire – Copyright does not protect elements of a work that are standard/indispensable in the type of work at issue.
 Common scenes and themes, standard or stock expressions, and clichéd language are not protected.

-There are numerous defenses that may be raised in against a copyright infringement claim.
+There are numerous defenses that may be raised against a copyright infringement claim.
 Listed above is just a sample of the most common applicable defenses.
 It is important to understand that each case must be evaluated based on its own facts to determine whether a particular defense exists.
 If you have questions about a copyright notice, please let me know if I can help.